LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/agent-workspace-basics.md

 ### Consumer journey

-The All Connections tab allows agent managers and agents to view the entire flow of a conversation, including transfers to another agent or skill, offering them a detailed understanding of the consumer experience and agent performance.
+The All Conversations tab allows agent managers and agents to view the entire flow of a conversation, including transfers to another agent or skill, offering them a detailed understanding of the consumer experience and agent performance.

 A column displaying the MCS of the conversation helps agent managers track consumer sentiment (CSAT is also available in the conversation’s consumer info section).